Please reach us at rareiguanas@gmail.com if you cannot find an answer to your question.

 All grading and certification is performed by independent gemological laboratories.
 IDR simply records the information provided by the owner.

-A registry record may include:
+An IDR registry record may include:

 No. IDR does not issue physical certificates.